Gooday everyone,

 Now, without further ado, let's take a look at the featured image and the commission details below.

-The Great Devourer is among the most ancient and incomprehensible beings of the upper pantheon, an assembly of deities that includes the Basilisk, Ignis Machina, The Twins, Stormbringer, and the Ashen Fog.
-As with her peers, her form is vast, confusing, and more than a little madening.
-She is chaos incarnate—not malevolent, simply mindless—a being whose hunger predates even her own awareness.
+The Great Devourer is among the most ancient and incomprehensible beings of the upper pantheon, an assembly of deities that includes the Basilisk, Iapyx, The Twins, Stormbringer, the Ashen Fog, etc. As with her peers, her form is vast, confusing, and more than a little maddening.
+She is chaos incarnate, not malevolent, simply mindless, a being whose hunger predates even her own awareness.
 In truth, the Devourer is an almighty idiot, a cosmic glutton who has forgotten her own name, the only Ouroboros to have done so.
 A cruel irony, given how obsessively her children cling to the sanctity of names.

 She festers at the center of the universe, her body so massive and luminous that even from trillions of light-years away she appears in the peninsula’s night sky as a radiant eye, the heart of the Draco constellation.
 Worshipped by mortals under the mistaken guise of sainthood, her "divinity" is a distant misunderstood mask.
 As Dr. Cromwell once lamented, "If you peel back the veils of far-radiance, all you’ll find is a teratoma, a churning mass of eyes, teeth, claw, and coil."